DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 Deprecation Notices
 -------------------

-* The log history is deprecated.
-  It is voided in 16.07 and will be removed in release 16.11.

 * The ethdev library file will be renamed from libethdev.* to librte_ethdev.* in release 16.11 in order to have a more consistent namespace.